A $100 Million Booster for Vaccine Equity

 More broadly, we have also been speaking out for stronger financial support for indebted nations struggling with the additional burden of COVID, and for new approaches to help countries forced towards defaulting on their debts.

 We are proud to play a role in efforts to increase and speed the flow of vaccines to people still at risk, and we remain committed to the global push to learn from the pandemic in order to respond better, and with more justice, to the challenges of an increasingly uncertain future.
 We need to see that same commitment from world leaders.

 Sebastian Kohn is a division director in the Open Society Foundations’ Global Programs.

-Catherine Cax is acting CEO of the Soros Economic Development Fund.
+Catherine Cax is managing director of investments for the Soros Economic Development Fund.